 Late or constitutional delay in puberty is normal and does not require any treatment unless the delay is due to a medical condition.
-Late puberty could be hereditary, or due to lack of nutrition.
+Late puberty could be hereditary (onset of puberty in the mother is important) or due to lack of nutrition.
 It is a process that happens naturally and should not be rushed through medication.
 So, here are a few natural ways to speed up puberty.

 A healthy BMI requires that your child’s height and weight are proportionate.
 If your child is underweight, it can be the cause of delayed puberty.
 Malnourishment can also cause delayed puberty.
 In fact, studies reveal that people who are healthy or even obese may hit puberty faster (1).
 However, obesity or excess weight comes with its side-effects.
 So to hit puberty faster, your child needs to maintain a healthy body weight and keep his or her body in proper shape.

 2. Intake Of Essential Nutrients

 One of the most important factors that can affect pubertal development in kids is nutrition (1).
 Lack of nourishment or malnutrition prevents the required body changes from occurring when the child reaches the age of puberty.
 Underweight children usually have delayed puberty Also, puberty results in the growth of the body and increases the nutritional requirements of your growing kids.
 If your children eat healthy and nutritious food every day to meet their daily recommended intake of vitamins and minerals, they can hit puberty at the right time.

 Also, eating nutritious foods helps your child to cope with hormonal changes as puberty is the stage when your teen’s body gets ready for sexual maturity and transformation.

 Here are some vital nutrients that your teenager needs for hitting puberty faster: